 Our students worked with NASA to build actuators for flexible robots, General Motors (GM) to quantify environmental benefits of autonomous vehicles, and United States Patent and Trademark Office (USPTO) to translate patenting behavior into actionable business insights.

-There are a number of advantages unique to Berkeley MEng Capstone program.
-Capstone Marketplace allows you to pitch your project to 300+ students and recruit among the best and the brightest.
-An interdisciplinary cohort gives you a chance to recruit students from a variety of disciplinary backgrounds.
+There are a number of advantages unique to Berkeley MEng capstone program.
+The capstone marketplace allows you to pitch your project to hundreds of students and recruit among the best and the brightest.
+An interdisciplinary cohort gives you a chance to recruit students from a variety of disciplines.
 Our integrated capstone pedagogy supports your students as they develop their teaming, project management, and communication skills.

 - Outline a problem that matters to you and your company

 - Advise a team of incredibly talented students as they solve this problem